oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-17-runautomationdetails-object.md

 > EXAMPLE 1: A run whose `id` is `"My Nightly Run/Debug/x64/2018-10-10"` belongs to the category `"My Nightly Run/Debug/x64"`.
 Presumably, this is the run from October 10, 2018.

-The trailing component of `id` **MAY** be empty; note that the grammar for a hierarchical identifier ([§3.5.4.1](#hierarchical-strings--general)) permits any component to be empty.
+The trailing component of `id` **MAY** be empty; note that the grammar for a hierarchical identifier ([sec](#hierarchical-strings--general)) permits any component to be empty.
 This **SHALL** be taken to signify that the run belongs to the specified category, but that the run itself has no unique identifier.

 > EXAMPLE 2: A run whose `id` is `"My Nightly Run/Debug/x64/"` belongs to the category `"My Nightly Run/Debug/x64"` but is not distinguished from other runs in that category.